John Dorney looks at the savage bout of assassinations and executions in December 1922 during the Irish Civil War.

 Defending the executions, from charges of personal vengeance,Minister Kevin O’Higgins exclaimed, “Personal Spite!
 Great Heavens!
 Vindictiveness!
 One of these men was a friend of mine!

-Rory O’Connor had not only been a friend of O’Higgins, but actually the best man at his wedding only six months before.
+Rory O’Connor had not only been a friend of O’Higgins, but actually the best man at his wedding only the year before.

 O’Higgins had the reputation as the hard man of the cabinet, but he was the last member to give his approval for the execution of his friend.
 He never expressed regret over the judicial killings however, defending them as a grim necessity.
 Taunted by Republicans in 1925 over the Civil War’s 77 executions, he responded, “I stand by the 77 executions and 777 more if necessary”.